sitespeedio/coach/README.md

 ## IMPORTANT

-We are working on releasing 1.0 that will happen sometimes after Firefox 57 is released (14th of November).

 The coach helps you find performance problems on your web page.
 You can think of the coach as a modern version of [YSlow](http://yslow.org/).

 - [Does my page need coaching?](#do-my-page-need-coaching)